Fowler Class 4P 2-6-4 Tank Locomotive

 Preservation

-None of the class survived into preservation (although there is an Irish steam locomotive preserved of a similar design, but at a wider track gauge).
+None of the class survived into preservation.
 A proposal for a new-build member of the class by the LMS-Patriot Society was proposed, but has recently been shelved in order to concentrate resources on the 5551 "The Unknown Warrior".